tburke13/tb.github.io/index.markdown

 layout: home
 ---

 Hello!
-Tara Burke here.
+My name is Tara Burke.
 I work at the University of Maryland doing Research Development.
-I also study digital equity problems as a part-time PhD student (2026!) via community engaged research methods.
-Digital divide research is so needed because living without access makes life literally banjaxed.
-When we better understand root causes, we can apply “sticky” solutions that last and meet community needs.
+I also study digital equity problems as a part-time PhD student (~2027!) via community engaged research methods.
+The digital divide is the gap between people who have access to broadband internet, computers, and knowledge of how to use both, and those who do not.
+In urban neighborhoods digital divides tend to reinforce pre-existing social, racial, and economic divides and exacerbate existing inequalities, like access to education and health care.

 <p align="center">